Gangs in Australia: Outlaw motorcycle gangs

 A growing percentage of the crime attributed to outlaw motorcycle gangs since around 2010 has not been committed by known bikie members.
-Much of the crime has been committed by non-riding members or associates of these gangs, that way the core members of the bikie gangs can be more easily protected from the more aggressive police tactics and the tougher laws.
+Much of the crime has been committed by non-riding members or associates of these gangs, meaning that core members of the gangs can be more easily protected from the more aggressive police tactics and the tougher laws.
 Australia's bikie gangs continue to increase their campaign to completely corner the illicit drug trade in every state and territory.

 In 2010, Derek Wainohu of the Hells Angels Motorcycle Club successfully obtained a declaration from the High Court that the Crimes (Criminal Organisations Control) Act 2009 (NSW), which empowered the Supreme Court to make control orders against individual members of organisations and prevented them from associating with one another, was invalid.
 The High Court held, by majority, that the Act was invalid on the basis that s 13(2) placed no obligation on the eligible judge making the control order to provide reasons when making a declaration of a control order.
 As such, the section contravened the institutional integrity of the Supreme Court.
 On construction, it was held that the validity of the whole Act relied on the validity of Part 2, which contained s 13(2), and therefore the whole Act was held invalid.
 The state of New South Wales was ordered to pay Wainohu's costs.

 In 2013, Queensland enacted Criminal Law (Criminal Organisations Disruption) Amendment Act 2013 to criminalise outlaw motorcycle gangs.